-(Please note: two Borough rounds are not centrally administered, but should be directly contacted.
+Please note: two Borough rounds are not centrally administered, but should be directly contacted.

-The competition is split into two parts:
+This year's competition is split into three parts:

-With the London Debate Challenge now being organised centrally by the English-Speaking Union, registration will be conducted centrally electronically.
+With the London Debate Challenge now being organised centrally by the English-Speaking Union, registration will be conducted centrally and electronically.

 Participation in the competition is completely free at all stages.